pkra/peterkrautzberger.org/future-mathml2.md

 And both of these are nearly solved already.

 For 1), we now know that current browser rendering engines are good enough for math layout.
-And I don't mean client-side rendering via polyfills.
+And I don't mean client-side rendering via polyfills (which works even as far down as IE6).
 Modern browsers (think IE9+) are good enough to allow you to convert MathML "statically" into HTML or SVG markup so that the result (think of a static HTML page here) provides TeX-level layout on all browsers.

 The only problem is that the markup itself is horribly complicated and hard to generate -- just look at what MathJax generates spans spans spans.
 Still, I think this situation is no different from Bootstrap or Foundation grids "sucking" in terms of layout compared to css-grid layout grids.